Our Youth in Need

 Nearly one million children are abused, neglected, abandoned or orphaned each year in the U.S.

-In any given month, 35,000 children and youth are caught up in the foster care system in Los Angeles County due to abuse, neglect and abandonment.
+In any given month, 30,000 children and youth are caught up in the foster care system in Los Angeles County due to abuse, neglect and abandonment.
 An average foster youth has eight placements before they age out when they turn 18.
-Around 50% of them will end up homeless, incarcerated, or dead within one year.
+Only half graduate high school and less than 3% earn a college degree.